 If you are considering adoption, it is crucial to understand your rights and obligations.
 This selfless act will change the rest of your life!
 Some people wait for months and even years for their adoption to be finalized.
 The process involves many legalities and challenges, which can be discouraging and emotionally draining.
 To ensure that your adoption process goes quickly and smoothly, it is imperative that you speak with a knowledgeable adoption attorney who understands NC and SC adoption laws, courts, and processes completely.

-You can rely on Collins Family Law to help your family.
+You can rely on Collins Family & Elder Law Group to help your family.
 We are strong, compassionate, and dedicated NC and SC adoption attorneys, and we want to see you succeed.
 Take the first step toward the bliss of adoption by calling us today at (704) 275-2657.

 She Cares About Her Clients